 Why Do People Get Seasonal Allergies?

-These then travel through the air and eventually lands on another plant in order to effectively fertilize it.
-The problem is that during these months, pollen doesn’t always land on the plants, creating a higher pollen count in the air.
+During warmer months, many plants begin to release what is known as pollen, a plant’s sperm cells.
+These then travel through the air and eventually land on another plant in order to fertilize it.
+The problem is that during these months, pollen doesn’t always land on other plants, creating a higher pollen count in the air.2

 Will Seasonal Allergies Ever Go Away?

-Effective Seasonal Allergy Remedies
+Seasonal Allergy Relief

-Studies have shown that eucalyptus oil was an effective remedy for those who suffered from upper respiratory infections.5
+Studies have shown that eucalyptus oil was an effective remedy for those who suffered from upper respiratory infections.6

-Having said that, essential oils and aromatherapy, in general, can have a tremendous impact on your ability to minimize the symptoms that you experience as a result of seasonal allergies.
-While you might not be able to cure the allergies, you can do your best to limit their impact on your quality of life.
+Having said that, essential oils and aromatherapy can have a tremendous impact on your ability to minimize the symptoms of seasonal allergies.
+While you might not be able to cure allergies, you can do your best to limit their impact on your quality of life.